 Every municipality is required to develop and maintain a Municipal Emergency Management Plan (MEMP) under S20 (1) of the Emergency Management Act 1986.

-The Municipal Emergency Management Plan(PDF, 2MB) addresses the prevention of, response to and recovery from emergencies within the City of Melton.
+The Municipal Emergency Management Plan(DOCX, 2MB) addresses the prevention of, response to and recovery from emergencies within the City of Melton.

 To assist in minimising the effects of an emergency, the MEMP: